 The prevailing theory in a medical malpractice case is negligence.
 Put simply, negligence means that one person owed another person a duty of care; that duty of care was breached, and that breach caused injuries.
 If this occurs when it comes to medical treatment, you, or a loved one, may have a case against the healthcare provider who treated you.

 If your lawsuit is successful, you may be entitled to compensation for your injuries.
-Experienced Las Vegas medical malpractice attorneys like ours at Bertoldo, Baker, Carter & Smith can help to evaluate your case and seek to secure compensation that will help restore your quality of life, pay for needed medical treatment, and bring you peace of mind.
+Experienced Las Vegas medical malpractice attorneys like ours at Bertoldo, Baker, Carter, Smith & Cullen can help to evaluate your case and seek to secure compensation that will help restore your quality of life, pay for needed medical treatment, and bring you peace of mind.

 We handle each client’s case with care and compassion.
 We know that when you come to us you are going through emotional and possibly financial challenges, and the breaking of trust between you and your healthcare provider.